Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 Renting office space is another significant expense for running a company.

-You should expect to pay around 550 baht per square meter with another 10% for service fees (air conditioning, building maintenance, etc.) in a building called Forum Tower on Rachadaphisek Road in Huay Khwang.
+You should expect to pay around 550 baht per square meter with another 10% for service fees (air conditioning, building maintenance, etc.).
+This is for a building called Forum Tower on Rachadaphisek Road in Huay Khwang.
+It’s not a business district.

 If you want to rent an office in a central business district like Sukhumvit or Asok, the cost will be much higher.
 It can easily exceed 750 baht per square meter.
+Sometimes, it can even be higher than 1000 baht per sqm.

 Accounting and Auditing (฿2,050)